-On October 25, 2012, Cequel Capital Corporation and Cequel Communications Holdings I, LLC issued \$500 million aggregate principal amount of their \hat{G} /8% Senior Notes due 2020 (the "Cequel 2020 Senior Notes").
-On December 28, 2012, the Cequel Senior Notes Issuers issued an additional \$1,000 million aggregate principal amount of their Cequel 2020 Senior Notes.
-On April 14, 2017, the Cequel Senior Notes Co-Issuers will redeem \$450 million aggregate principal amount of their Cequel 2020 Senior Notes with certain of the proceeds of the term loans incurred under the Cequel Credit Facilities Agreement, reducing the aggregate principal amount of outstanding Cequel 2020 Senior Notes to \$1,050 million.
+On October 25, 2012, Cequel Capital Corporation and Cequel Communications Holdings I, LLC issued \$500 million aggregate principal amount of their $\hat{G}/8\%$ Senior Notes due 2020 (the "Cequel 2020

+Senior Notes").
+On December 28, 2012, the Cequel Senior Notes Issuers issued an additional \$1,000 million aggregate principal amount of their Cequel 2020 Senior Notes with certain of the proceeds of the term loans incurred under the Cequel Credit Facilities Agreement, reducing the aggregate principal amount of outstanding Cequel 2020 Senior Notes to \$1,050 million.
 The Cequel 2020 Senior Notes mature on September 15, 2020.
 Interest on the Cequel 2020 Senior Notes is payable semi-annually in cash on each March 15 and September 15.
 The Cequel 2020 Senior Notes are redeemable, in whole or in part, at any time on or after September 15, 2015, at the applicable redemption prices specified in the indenture governing the Cequel 2020 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
 At any time prior to September 15, 2015, the Cequel Senior Notes Co-Issuers may redeem up to 40% of the original aggregate principal amount of the Cequel 2020 Senior Notes with the proceeds of certain equity offerings at a redemption price of 106.375% of the principal amount of the Cequel 2020 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
-At any time prior to September 15, 2015, the Cequel Senior Notes Co-Issuers may also redeem some or all of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes at a price equal
+At any time prior to September 15, 2015, the Cequel Senior Notes Co-Issuers may also redeem some or all of the Cequel 2020 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2020 Senior Notes plus a "make-whole" premium, together with accrued and unpaid interest, if any, to the date of redemption.

-On May 16, 2013, the Cequel Senior Notes Co-Issuers issued \$750 million aggregate principal amount of their \$\frac{4}{8}\%\$ Senior Notes due 2021.
+On May 16, 2013, the Cequel Senior Notes Co-Issuers issued \$750 million aggregate principal amount of their \$\frac{3}{8}\%\$ Senior Notes due 2021.
 The Cequel 2021 Senior Notes mature on December 15, 2021.
 Interest on the Cequel 2021 Senior Notes is payable semi-annually in cash on each June 15 and December 15.
 The Cequel 2021 Senior Notes are redeemable, in whole or in part, at any time on or after June 15, 2016, at the applicable redemption prices specified in the indenture governing the Cequel 2021 Senior Notes, together with accrued and unpaid interest, if any, to, but excluding, the date of redemption.
 At any time prior to June 15, 2016, the Cequel Senior Notes Co-Issuers may redeem up to 40% of the original aggregate principal amount of the Cequel 2021 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
 At any time prior to June 15, 2016, the Cequel 2021 Senior Notes, together with accrued and unpaid interest, if any, to the date of redemption.
-At any time prior to June 15, 2016, the Cequel Senior Notes Co-Issuers may also redeem some or all of the Cequel 2021 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2021 Senior Notes are a price equal to 100% of the principal amount of the Cequel 2021 Senior Notes plus a "make-whole" premium, together with accrued and unpaid interest, if any, to the date of redemption.
+At any time prior to June 15, 2016, the Cequel Senior Notes Co-Issuers may also redeem some or all of the Cequel 2021 Senior Notes at a price equal to 100% of the principal amount of the Cequel 2021 Senior Notes plus a "make-whole" premium, together with accrued and unpaid interest, if any, to the date of redemption.